-Think about this – it is possible to make teeth healthier and brighter at home without damages.
+Think about this – a possibility to make your teeth healthier and brighter at home without damage them.
 Using the right toothpaste and whitener, you can cleanse, prevent, heal gum diseases and whiten at a go!
 Healthy Mouth Blend and Shine have a proven track record of preventing, and even stopping tooth decay, as well as whitening teeth.
 Want to know how you can make your teeth healthier and brighter at home?
 Read on!

 Have you ever wished you could get rid of tea and coffee stains from your teeth permanently?
 Or that toothache and tooth filings would be a thing of the past?

 Maybe you’ve never had toothache and in that case congratulations!
 But read on anyway, this oral topic could help someone you love!

 As for anyone who has ever had toothache, it’s hard to feel good when your teeth or gum is not healthy, swollen and bleeding.

 Also, it’s really, really hard to focus on any thing when you have that nagging toothache!